-Bemerkung: Please note that searching in attachment and body might lead to false follow-up detections.
+Note: Please note that searching in attachment and body might lead to false follow-up detections.

-Maximum Email Size: Default value 10 MB This one is pretty obvious: It defines the maximum allowed size of a Email Zammad will fetch.
+Maximum Email Size: Default value 10 MB This one is pretty obvious: It defines the maximum allowed size of an email Zammad will fetch.
 Zammad will not fetch Mails that are bigger than this option.